 There are many considerations arising from these provisions such as managing trade secrets shared amongst employees, establishing secure contracts with suppliers and how to keep your information protected if you do need to pursue infringement.
 This is where an experienced IP law firm such as ourselves can keep your most valuable assets secure and your business protected.

 What if another business copies my packaging?

-Your packaging is one of your brands most visible assets, but it is so easily overlooked when it comes to legal protection.
-To protect this from copycats there are number of steps you can take:
+Your packaging is one of your brand’s most visible assets, but it is so easily overlooked when it comes to legal protection.
+To protect this from copycats there are a number of steps you can take:

-Trade marks – This one can be tricky.
-Registering a trade mark covers aspects of your branding such as name and logo, however it can also be applied to packaging if it meets the conditions of trade marking – Is the packaging’s appearance a defining and recognisable (by the consumer) feature of your product?
-For example Coca Cola trade marked their famous bottle design in the EU in 1980, however in 2016 were unsuccessful in securing a trademark for an update to the bottle.
-Similarly Cadbury has famously trade marked the colour purple (Pantone 2685C) in the past, although as recently as 2019 lost the trade mark, now relying on design rights to protect their brand.
+- Trade Marks: Registering a trade mark covers aspects of your branding, such as name and logo.
+However, it can also be applied to packaging if it meets the right criteria.
+For example, Coca-Cola registered its famous bottle design as a trade mark in the EU in 1980.
+Similarly, Cadbury has registered the colour purple (Pantone 2685C) in the past, although as recently as 2019 lost the trade mark, now relying on design rights to protect their brand.

-Design Rights – Whether registered or not your designs are protected for between 3 and 25 years.
+- Design Rights: Whether registered or not your designs are protected for between 3 and 25 years.
 This can cover things trade marks do not, such as shape, configuration, patterns and materials.
-Registering your designs provides you with the greatest amount of protection and simplifies the procedure for pursuing infringers.
+Registering your designs provides you with the greatest amount of protection and simplifies the procedure for pursuing infringement.